arash691/spring-core-tutorial/README.md

 **If you're not familiar with some of the concepts like IoC, DI, etc., don't worry!
 We'll cover them soon ;).**

-## Alternative Frameworks to Spring
+## Alternative frameworks to Spring
 There are several alternative frameworks that can be used instead of Spring Framework depending on the specific use case and requirements.
 Here are a few examples:

 -   Java EE (Jakarta EE): This is a set of specifications and APIs for enterprise Java, and provides similar features to Spring, such as dependency injection, transaction management, and web development capabilities.